Aaryan-khairnar/keycloak-sso-implementation/03-drupal-integration.md

 ## 3. Performing SSO with Keycloak

-We test the above sequence

-We first click Log in with Keycloak
+First click Log in with Keycloak at http://139.59.20.222/drupal/user/login

 ![15](./images/3/15.png)

 The page is redirected to Keycloak login page
-We put in our testuser credentials
+Put in our testuser credentials

 ![16](./images/3/16.png)

-Once we click Sign in the page logs us into Drupal using our keycloak client
+Click Sign in the page and it logs us into Drupal using our keycloak client

 ![17](./images/3/17.png)

-The login page is accessible at: http://139.59.20.222/drupal/user/login